gandalfmagic/liveness-wrapper/README.md

   liveness-wrapper [flags]

 Flags:
   -c, --config string                      Path to config file (with extension) -h, --help                               help for liveness-wrapper
-      --log-level string               Output level of logs (TRACE, DEBUG, INFO, WARN, ERROR, FATAL) (default "WARN") --process-args strings           Comma separated list of arguments for the child process --process-fail-on-stderr         Mark the child process as failed if it writes logs on stderr --process-hide-stderr            Hide the stderr of the child process from the logs --process-hide-stdout            Hide the stdout of the child process from the logs -p, --process-path string            Path of the child process executable -r, --process-restart-always         Always restart the child process when it ends -e, --process-restart-on-error       Restart the child process only when it fails -a, --server-address string          Bind address for the http server (default ":6060") -t, --server-ping-timeout duration   Ping endpoint timeout, use 0 to disable (default 10m0s) -v, --version                        Display the current version of this CLI
+      --log-level string                   Output level of logs (TRACE, DEBUG, INFO, WARN, ERROR, FATAL) (default "WARN") --process-args strings               Comma separated list of arguments for the wrapped process --process-fail-on-stderr             Mark the wrapped process as failed if it writes logs on stderr --process-hide-stderr                Hide the stderr of the wrapped process from the logs --process-hide-stdout                Hide the stdout of the wrapped process from the logs -p, --process-path string                Path of the wrapped process executable -r, --process-restart-always             Always restart the wrapped process when it ends -e, --process-restart-on-error           Restart the wrapped process only when it fails --process-timeout duration           Timeout to wait for a graceful shutdown (default 30s) -a, --server-address string              Bind address for the http server (default ":6060") -t, --server-ping-timeout duration       Ping endpoint timeout, use 0 to disable (default 10m0s) -s, --server-shutdown-timeout duration   HTTP server shutdown timeout (default 15s) -v, --version                            Display the current version of this CLI
 ```

 ## Configuration file